 The Brush is a Must

 With our busy lifestyles and the demands of work, home, and family, sometimes those morning-and-evening habits can fall by the wayside.
-Consider this your friendly reminder that brushing your teeth twice a day is very important!
+Consider this a friendly reminder that brushing your teeth twice a day is very important!
 First thing in the morning helps banish morning breath – caused by smelly bacteria that love to wreak havoc on your dental enamel.
 Repeating the process just before bed ensures that your mouth is clean and healthy as you snooze, with no room for decay to make itself at home.

 Don’t Toss that Floss

 Many patients hesitate or put off regular flossing because they find the process to be uncomfortable – thankfully, it just takes a slight technique adjustment to make flossing as easy as brushing.
-Don’t be afraid to use tools – using items like floss picks or a water jet flossing device will preserve those tender fingertips while getting your smile squeaky-clean.
+Don’t be afraid to use tools.
+Using items like floss picks or a water jet flossing device will preserve those tender fingertips while getting your smile squeaky clean.

-Hint: To keep up with your flossing, make it easier on yourself to get it done.
+Tip: To keep up with your flossing, make it easier on yourself to get it done.
 Always keep floss picks in the car, in a purse or wallet, or on a bedside table.
-They’re perfect for keeping your smile tidy after dinner, and mint-flavored versions are even available to freshen breath.
+They’re perfect for keeping your smile tidy after dinner, and mint-flavored versions are even available to freshen your breath.